 - Different switch password

-If you are using a new Cisco Switch then you need to configure it at own.
-In next steps you will learn the basic configurations of Cisco Switch.
+If you are using a new Cisco Switch then you need to configure it on your own.
+In the next steps, you will learn the basic configurations of Cisco Switch.

 Set Host-name on Cisco Switch

-One of the basic setting initially you need to configure is to change the host-name of your switch.
-You can use the following configurations for setting host-name on Cisco Switch.
+One of the basic settings initially you need to configure is to change the host name of your switch.
+You can use the following configurations for setting host name on Cisco Switch.

 Configuring Vlan on Switch

-With the VLAN you can reduce size of the broadcast-domain, and you can divide your network into different small network segments.
-Suppose you have two departments in your organization i.e. IT and HR , in such case you divide your network devices into two different network segment with using VLANs.
-And in this scenario you dont need the additional physical extra switch.
-You can create the vlans on your switch with the following commands:
+With the VLAN you can reduce the size of the broadcast domain, and you can divide your network into different small network segments.
+Suppose you have two departments in your organization i.e. IT and HR, in such case you divide your network devices into two different network segments using VLANs.
+And in this scenario, you don’t need the additional physical switch.
+You can create the VLANs on your switch with the following commands:

-Above command will create two vlans and you can assign IT department users to vlan 10 and HR department users to VLan 20.
+The above command will create two vlans and you can assign IT department users to Vlan 10 and HR department users to VLan 20.
 For assigning a port to VLan you can review the following commands:

 s1(config) # interface range fe 0 / 1 - 2